Azure/azure-quickstart-templates/geoserver-docker-ubuntu/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template allows you to deploy an Ubuntu VM with a Docker container running GeoServer. the GeoServer GeoWebCache is redirected to an additional data disk.
+This template allows you to deploy an Ubuntu VM with a Docker container running GeoServer.
+The GeoServer GeoWebCache is redirected to an additional data disk.

 This template uses the Azure Docker Extension to run the GeoServer image at  https://hub.docker.com/r/winsent/geoserver/ .